KhayaDillon/rails-reading-list-manager-project/README.md

 # Reading List Manager

+This web application allows users to move books to their personal created shelves from a scraped library of books.
+Once shelved, users can keep track of their books by setting their statuses to options like plan to read, currently reading, and had finished reading.

 ## Usage

-To use this app, clone, run rake db:migrate and then run rail server.
+To use this app, clone, run rake db:migrate, rake db:seed, and then run rail server.

 ## Contributing